From the Great Wall of China to Mount Everest, the world is full of wonders.

 The Grand Canyon

 The Grand Canyon is a place of astounding natural beauty.
 They say no amount of photographs will prepare you for the sight of it in person.
 It is the sheer scale of the canyon that leaves an unforgettable impression.
 The canyon is up to eighteen miles wide, stretching over a length of more than 275 miles.
-In places, it has walls that are literally a mile high.
+In places, it has walls that are a mile high.
 This creates an intense play of light and shadow at sunrise and sunset that is a sight to behold.

-There is a wealth of great hiking trails in the Grand Canyon catering to all fitness and experience levels, however, most visitors start from the South Rim area in Arizona.
+There is a wealth of great hiking trails in the Grand Canyon catering to all fitness and experience levels.
+However, most visitors start from the South Rim area in Arizona.
 Follow one of the backpacker or horse riding trails along the top or head deep into the canyon itself.
-The terrain is challenging and the climate can be dangerous at any time of the year, so visitors are strongly advised to seek local advice and have backpacker insurance before setting out.
+The terrain is challenging, and the climate can be dangerous at any time of the year, so visitors are strongly advised to seek local advice before setting out.

 The Grand Canyon turns on a spectacular show no matter what time of year or trail you choose to hike.
 This is truly one of the world’s natural wonders.